ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 Important to know is: The sequence of the 'Tab's on the 'Details' screen and the sequence of the field per 'Tab' is the sequence of the configuration list.
 When adding or removing a field to the configuration, GoldenCheetah needs a few seconds to re-check / adjust it's interal structures and to re-create the screens (by adding the new field).

-_Note: GoldenCheetah comes with a set of preferences, which already contain a number of additional fields for ride specific data, as well as a proposal on field for the 'Metric' tab.
+_Note: GoldenCheetah comes with a set of field preferences, which already contain a number of additional fields for ride specific data, as well as a proposal on field for the 'Metric' tab.
+Since for some of these field specific logic is implemented in GoldenCheetah, it is clearly NOT recommended to remove any of the pre-defined fields._

 ## 'Metric' Tab

 ## 'Extra' Tab

-The 'Extra'Tab
+The 'Extra' Tab

 ## Summary and Details